yhomarys-qa/qa-portfolio/02-Test-Cases/Product-Catalog/TC-004_Add_Product_To_Cart.md

 2. Log in with valid credentials
 3. Navigate to the Product Catalog page
 4. Select any product
-5. Click on "Add to Basket" or equivalent button
+5. Click on "Add to Basket"

 ---